 Liberty Utilities encouraged the active involvement of the population within its service area prior to and during the preparation of the Plan.
-Pursuant to Section 6066 of the Government Code, Liberty Utilities published a notice of public hearing in the newspaper during the weeks of <insert date, 2021> and <insert date, 2021>.
+Pursuant to Section 6066 of the Government Code, Liberty Utilities published a notice of public hearing in the newspaper during the weeks of June 10, 2021 and June 17, 2021.
 A notice of public hearing was also provided to Liberty Utilities’ customers and on Liberty Utilities’ website.
 A copy of the published notice is provided in Appendix D. To ensure the draft 2020 Plan and the draft WSCP were available for review, Liberty Utilities placed a copy of at the Liberty Utilities customer service office and made a copy available for review on its website.

 PUBLIC HEARING AND ADOPTION